Tuzi06/cloud-demo/readme.md

 * Find a way to get the around the recapatcha things and ip block if setting are high enough.
 * Scrape more replys, something like reply of reply of reply?
 * Experience and test the realtionship between performance and better hardwares( a higher bendwidth and a higher tier mongodb servvice)
+* Think about a new way to represent scraping speed ( current one seems inaccurate)